How to Properly Manage Diabetes in Seniors

 Maintain Proper Skin and Oral Hygiene

 Minor cuts that are difficult to heal could be one of the first signs of geriatric diabetes.
 Any wounds or bruises have to be managed accordingly to prevent infections.
 Keeping skin clean and using skin softeners for dryness are the best ways to protect it.
 Senior patients also have to pay attention to the care of their teeth and gums.
-Brushing teeth and flossing keeps the problems away.
+Brushing teeth and flossing keep the problems away.

 Protect Your Immune System

 Since diabetes can affect many organs, it is essential to keep blood glucose levels under control to minimize the impact of diabetes in the future.
-With diabetes in the elderly, complications are often related to high blood pressure or high levels of certain fats in the blood that can speed up the progression of other common complications caused by diabetes.
+With diabetes in the elderly complications are often related to high blood pressure or high levels of certain fats in the blood that can speed up the progression of other common complications caused by diabetes.

 What are the early signs of diabetes?

 Common warning symptoms for both types of diabetes are hunger and fatigue, peeing more often and being thirstier, dry mouth, itchy skin, and blurred vision.
 For type 2 diabetes, additional symptoms include:

 - slow-healing sores or cuts

 - pain or numbness in your feet or legs